navpil/navpil.github.io/gupai/classical-triplets.md

 ![](/docs/assets/images/gupai/zen-triplets-2-dragons.jpg)
 _Example of Dragons: Full, Small, Big and 2-3-Kao_

-It is difficult to write about the history of these triplets, since all the information about them is in Chinese, besides, it is difficult for me to separate fiction from facts.
-But it seems that these combinations played an important cultural role in the history of Chinese dominoes.
-Poetic names were invented for various combinations and poems were written for them.
-For example, the combination [5:5][5:1][5:5] looks like a sunrise between plum blossoms, and that's how it was called.
+The history of Classical Triplets is hard to trace.
+Most information exists only in Chinese sources, and separating fact from fiction is challenging.
+These combinations were culturally significant, often given poetic names and even written about in poems.
+For instance, the combination [5:5][5:1][5:5] resembles a sunrise between plum blossoms, which became its poetic name.

-Previous combinations are classic.
-Sometimes there are additional ones that either supplement or replace the classic ones.
-They will be mentioned in the relevant sections.
+Classical Triplets are the standard combinations.
+Some games introduce additional triplets that supplement or replace these classics.
+These will be explained in the relevant game sections.

-Also, these combinations took part in fortune-telling.
-The simplest form of fortune-telling was to put dominoes in a row and look for triplets that were there.
-There was a special book to explain triplets.
+Triplets were also used in fortune-telling.
+The simplest method was to lay the dominoes in a row and observe which triplets appeared.
+Special books explained the meanings of these triplets.

 ---